Abby Huntsman: Career

 Huntsman worked on her father's 2012 presidential campaign as a media advisor and surrogate, during which she and her sisters were profiled by The New Yorker, GQ, and BuzzFeed.

-Huntsman simultaneously appeared as a political commentator for ABC News in Washington, D.C. and Good Morning America in New York City.
+Huntsman appeared as a political commentator for ABC News in Washington, D.C. and Good Morning America in New York City.

 In October 2012, Huntsman was profiled in ABC News's "Five Questions", a part of This Week with George Stephanopoulos.
 In August 2012, she was interviewed by Brian Williams on Rock Center about Mitt Romney's run for president and her own relationship with the Mormon faith.
 Previously, she held a position at the international public relations firm Burson-Marsteller.

-In 2013, she was listed as number 26 on the Forbes 30 under 30 list of up and coming members of the media.
+In 2013, she was listed as number 26 on the Forbes 30 under 30 list of up and coming members in media.

-In July 2013, Huntsman joined MSNBC's The Cycle, filling a vacancy created by the departure of S.E.
-Cupp.
-Huntsman was the second replacement host to join the show, after Ari Melber.
-She sought to bring conservative views to the program, also denying that her relation to the Huntsman family had anything to do with her acquiring the position since she, in her own words, "went through the same audition process as everybody else", against a field she recalled featuring hundreds of candidates.
-MSNBC canceled The Cycle in July 2015, and as a result, Huntsman left the network.
+In July 2013, Huntsman joined MSNBC's The Cycle, filling a vacancy created by the departure of former panelist S. E. Cupp.
+Huntsman was the second replacement host to join the show after Ari Melber.
+She sought to bring conservative views to the program, and denied that her relation to the Huntsman family had anything to do with her acquiring the position since she, in her own words, "went through the same audition process as everybody else", against a field she recalled featured several hundred candidates.
+Two years later, in July 2015, MSNBC canceled the show, and Huntsman left the network.

-In October 2015, Huntsman joined Fox News Channel as a general assignment reporter.
+In October 2015, Huntsman was hired by Fox News as a general assignment reporter.
 She covered the news of the day across the network's daytime and primetime programming.
-She was named the new co-host of Fox & Friends Weekend in December 2016.
-She made her final appearance as a co-host of the program on August 12, 2018.
+Two months later, in December 2016, she was named a new co-host of Fox & Friends Weekend.
+On August 12, 2018, she made her final appearance as co-host of the program.

-Huntsman then joined the long-running ABC talk show The View as a co-host alongside Whoopi Goldberg, Joy Behar, Sunny Hostin, and Meghan McCain, debuting on the 22nd-season premiere on September 4, 2018.
-She received a Daytime Emmy Award nomination for Outstanding Entertainment Talk Show Host alongside her co-hosts in 2019.
-Huntsman announced in January 2020 that she was departing The View after two seasons to become a senior advisor to her father's 2020 Utah gubernatorial election campaign; she made her final appearance as a co-host on the January 17 episode.
-Her father lost Utah's 2020 Republican gubernatorial primary.
+On September 4, 2018, Huntsman joined the long-running ABC talk show The View as one of five co-hosts along with Joy Behar, Whoopi Goldberg, Sunny Hostin, and Meghan McCain.
+In 2019, along with her co-hosts, she was nominated for a Daytime Emmy Award for Outstanding Entertainment Talk Show Host.

+In January 2020, Huntsman announced that she was departing The View after two seasons to become a senior advisor to her father's 2020 campaign for governor of Utah; she made her final appearance as a co-host on the January 17, 2020 episode.
+Her father lost Utah's 2020 Republican gubernatorial primary to Spencer Cox.

 Personal life

-Huntsman married her college boyfriend, Jeffrey Bruce Livingston, in 2010.
-The couple has three children: two daughters and a son.
-The family lives in Greenwich, Connecticut.
+In August 2010, Huntsman married her University of Pennsylvania boyfriend, Jeffrey Bruce Livingston, in 2010 in an Episcopal service at Washington National Cathedral.
+The couple has three children: two daughters and a son, and live in Greenwich, Connecticut.